KatherineMichel/pinax-tutorial/where_to_go_from_here.md

 # Where to Go From Here

+## Learn More

+We have plenty of resources if you are interested in learning more.
+You'll find them in the Learn More section at the end of this tutorial.

 ## Contributing

 Contributions to Pinax are welcome and there are many ways to contribute.
 Start out by reading our Contributing documentation.